bristlab/Pewlett-Hackard-Analysis/README.md

 Once we're satisfied with our framework and imported data, we start writing SQL queries to filter, sort and view section of our database.
 One of our first queries involves creating a new table from the existing data which contains all employees who are approaching retirement age.
 Here's an example from `queries.sql`.

-	-- Create new table for retiring employees
+`-- Create new table for retiring employees
 SELECT emp_no, first_name, last_name
 INTO retirement_info
 FROM employees
 WHERE (birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31');
 -- Check the table
-	SELECT * FROM retirement_info;
+SELECT * FROM retirement_info;`

 It turns out that this query also returns employees who have already left the company, so we need to join this table with another table which contains departure dates.
 We also provide queries that determine how many employees will be retiring on a *per department basis*, as well as the number of employees who would be eligible to fill those job openings based on seniority.

-### Retirement titles
+### Deliverables

-* The query below creates a new table called `retirement_titles` by merging select data from two existing tables.
+* **Retirement titles:** The query below creates a new table called `retirement_titles` by merging select data from two existing tables.
 The new table contains the employee number, first name, last name, title, and employment dates.
 The two tables are joined together using the employee number they have in common, and only employees born between 1952 and 1955 are included in the new table.

-	-- Retrieve the emp_no, first_name, and last_name columns from the Employees table.
+`-- Retrieve the emp_no, first_name, and last_name columns from the Employees table.
 SELECT e.emp_no, e.first_name, e.last_name, t.title, t.from_date, t.to_date
 INTO retirement_titles
 FROM employees as e
 INNER JOIN titles as t
 ON (e.emp_no = t.emp_no)
 WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
-	ORDER BY emp_no
+ORDER BY emp_no`

 | emp_no | first_name | last_name | title | from_date | to_date
 |---|---|---|---|---|---